mistscale/technigo-application/README.md

 # technigo-application
-This is my solution for the Technigo Coding Challenge
+My solution for the Technigo Coding Challenge.
+Learning exercise, a minimal one-page website briefly explaining the term "cookies".